michael-basil/michael-basil.github.io/health.md

 ## How did I evolve to be healthy?

-I start with Mindsets.
+Mindset recalibration.
 Our thoughts, actions, and desires are shaped and driven by the attitues and metaphors in our conceptual system.
 Generally speaking prior to my relatively recent positive inflection points all of my manifestions (appearance outcomes, internal health and behaviors) were shaped by:

 * Nutrition is mysterious
 * Eat often and mindlessly